-- Reforms the current dispute resolution structure and redefines the role of the Colorado Supreme Court in that system.
+- Reform the current dispute resolution structure and redefines the role of the Colorado Supreme Court in that system.
 The Commission will continue to investigate and prosecute judicial misconduct claims.
 A new adjudicative board will hear the trials of misconduct claims.
-Cases will be decided by panels from the adjudicative board comprised of one judge, one lawyer, and one citizen.
-The Colorado Supreme Court will be limited to a traditional appellate role. - Defines circumstances where imputed disqualification requires recusal of the entire Colorado Supreme Court and substitution by a Special Tribunal composed of judges drawn from the Colorado Court of Appeals and the Colorado District Courts. - Changes Colorado Constitution Article VI, § 23(3)(g) to recognize that records in judicial disciplinary matters generally become public upon the commencement of formal proceedings.

-Creates a multi-perspective rule-making committee to promulgate procedural rules relating to judicial discipline.
+The board is comprised of 4 district court judges, 4 attorneys, and 4 citizens.
+A randomly selected panel of the board (panel), comprised of one judge, one attorney, and one citizen, conducts formal proceedings in a case.
+The Colorado Supreme Court will be limited to a traditional appellate role. - Define circumstances that require recusal of the entire Colorado Supreme Court and substitution by a Special Tribunal composed of judges drawn from the Colorado Court of Appeals and the Colorado District Courts. - Change Colorado Constitution Article VI, § 23(3)(g) to recognize that records in judicial disciplinary matters generally become public upon the commencement of formal proceedings. - Create a multi-perspective rule-making committee to promulgate procedural rules relating to judicial discipline.